-Graduate Studies in Education is established as a unit of NKU's College of Education.
+Graduate Studies in Education is established as a unit of NKU's College of Education and Human Services.
 The director of graduate studies in education works closely with the dean of education.
 In consultation with the associate provost, the director is responsible for administering and ensuring compliance with regulations of the Graduate Council.
 The Office of Graduate Studies in Education is responsible for assigning academic advisors, for informing candidates of academic requirements, for monitoring candidates' progress throughout their course of studies to program completion, for developing and evaluating curriculum in conjunction with the Graduate Council, and for coordinating course scheduling (including off-campus classes).
 This office receives candidate appeals and presents them to the Graduate Council.
-The office is located in BEP 203: (859) 572-5237; fax (859) 572-6623.
+The office can be reached at (859) 572-5237; fax (859) 572-6623.